Deploy your Azure API Management instance to a virtual network - external mode

 7. Continue configuring VNet settings for the remaining locations of your API Management instance.

-8. In the top navigation bar, select Save, then select Apply network configuration.
+8. In the top navigation bar, select Save.

 It can take 15 to 45 minutes to update the API Management instance.
-The Developer tier has downtime during the process.
-The Basic and higher SKUs don't have downtime during the process.
+Instances in the Developer tier have downtime during the process.
+Instances in the Premium tier don't have downtime during the process.

 Enable connectivity using a Resource Manager template (stv2 compute platform)